mojira/arisa-kt/docs/Modules.md

 | Name  | `FutureVersion`                                                                  |
 | Class | [Link](../src/main/kotlin/io/github/mojira/arisa/modules/FutureVersionModule.kt) |

-Removes future versions from the ticket, and resolves it as `Invalid` when the future version is the only version the ticket has.
+Removes future versions from the ticket, and resolves it as `Awaiting Response` when the future version is the only version the ticket has.
+If a custom message is specified for a future version by `resolveAsInvalidMessages` in the [config](../config/config.yml), the ticket is resolved as `Invalid` instead.

 ### Checks
 - Get all the versions of the ticket that are added after last run by non-`staff` users.
 - Any of those versions is a future version.
 - The project of this ticket has a released version.
+- If the affected versions also contain a released version:
+  - Then: The future version is removed and only a message is added telling the user that future versions may not be selected.
-- Adds the latest released version to `Affected Versions` and removes all the future versions.
-If the future version was the only version the ticket has, resolves the ticket as `Invalid`.
+  - Else: The future version is removed and the latest released version is added to `Affected Versions` and the ticket is resolved.
+If a custom message for the future version is specified by `resolveAsInvalidMessages` in the [config](../config/config.yml), the ticket is resolved as `Invalid`, otherwise it is resolved as `Awaiting Response`.

 ## HideImpostors
 | Entry | Value                                                                            |